chaincodelabs/lightning-route-builder/README.md

 * May assume that payment requests will always have a non-zero amount specified.

-## Task 1 - Simple Route
+## Step 1 - Simple Route

-For this task, you will create for a simple payment route that uses a single HTLC.
+For this step, you will create for a simple payment route that uses a single HTLC.

 ### Input Format